webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 If you aren't familiar with either, it is ok.
 This could be a fun section to return to as you learn more!

 #### `new RTCPeerConnection`
-The `RTCPeerConnection` is the top-level 'WebRTC Session'.
+The `RTCPeerConnection` is the top-level "WebRTC Session".
 It contains all the protocols mentioned above.
 The subsystems are all allocated but nothing happens yet.

 #### `addTrack`